 Unknown to Yudhishthira, they have all ignored a Yaksha’s admonition not to drink the water before answering his questions.
 Despite his overwhelming thirst, Yudhishthira obeys the Yaksha.
 Moreover, he correctly answers the Yaksha’s philosophical queries.
 Pleased with Yudhishthira’s wisdom, the Yaksha agrees to revive one of the brothers, leaving Yudhishthira to decide which of the four it will be.
 Yudhishthira bases his choice entirely on moral considerations, not on his own selfish needs and predilections.
 The Yaksha reveals himself as Yama (the god of justice and righteousness) and tells Yudhishthira how pleased he is with his uprightness.
 Then he restores to him his four brothers, promises him protection from future hardships, and gives him some useful advice on where to go next.

 This story might be trying to tell us something about the importance of patience, obedience to gods, wisdom and right conduit.
 Without these characteristics, the PANDAVA brothers would have been lost.
 The Philosophical portion of course of great interest, with reflections on such concepts as desire and courage.

-This is a very beautiful ancient tale which shows important of patience, obedience to gods, wisdom and right conduct.
-However some ideas of this ancient tale are questionable.
+This is a very beautiful ancient tale that shows the importance of patience, obedience to gods, wisdom, and right conduct.
+However, some ideas of this ancient tale are questionable.

 - Would life be worthwhile without desires?